 EUROCONTROL as Network Manager looks at all the flight plans and identifies where and when there are too many flights/too little capacity.
 This might be as a result of a peak in demand (aviation has rush hours too!), weather problems, limited capacity at the destination airport or many other possibilities.
-In total, flow management delays account for about 15% of total delays, mostly relating to issues at the destination airport.
+In total, flow management delays account for about 16% of total delays (in 2017), mostly relating to issues at the destination airport.

 There are a few other causes for delays (such as those caused by delays in immigration, emigration or security) but these are relatively minor.

-Looking at all the possible causes for delay, then the average per flight is about 11 minutes on departure and slightly less on arrivals.
+Looking at all the possible causes for delay, then the average per flight in 2017 was about 12.4 minutes on departure and slightly less on arrivals.
 Naturally, this average is derived from a wide range of delays – from flights which are ahead of schedule to those which are several hours late.
-However, over 90% of flights arrive within 30 minutes of the scheduled time.
+However, around 90% of flights in 2017 arrived within 30 minutes of the scheduled time.

 So what are we at EUROCONTROL doing to help?
 Well, reducing delays is one of ATM’s (Air Traffic Management’s) big four targets (the others being safety, cost efficiency and the environment) and so most of what we do has reducing delays as an objective.
 For example, we are working with airports to introduce Airport Collaborative Decision Making; this saves money and reduces delays – by improving the flow of aircraft around the airport and also by enhancing the predictability of traffic across the network as a whole.